 who we are.

-Founder.
-From Switzerland, based in Pender Island, BC, Canada
+From Switzerland, based on Pender Island, BC, Canada

 At 18 I was confronted with inequality in the most literal sense.
 I lived in a rich, gated community in La Paz (Bolivia) – separated from the slum a few hundred meters down the road by a piece of wood and an armed guard.
 Almost every night, people would die from mudslides because the houses of the rich were crammed onto the hill above.

 Returning from Bolivia, my life was never the same.
 After a decade and a half of research into all possible avenues of relief work, I conceded that ‘relief’ would not come from a fix: a new well, a new school or a new community centre in an impoverished nation.